 Neighboring Boston and Hartford have passed similar legislation.
 Boston’s pilot program in the summer of 2012 had great results.
 Boston documented a reduction in intersection blocking by nearly 50% at designated intersections.
 If you are in Rhode Island or Boston, watch for those “Don’t Block” signs at busy intersections.

 If you’ve been in an auto accident, contact Mike for a free consultation.
-Attorney Mike Bottaro and our team at Bottaro Law know how to properly value your car accident claim and help you get back on your feet.
+Attorney Mike Bottaro and our team at the Bottaro Law Firm, LLC know how to properly value your car accident claim and help you get back on your feet.
 Give us a call so we can help you: 401-777-7777